kingsrini12/WeatherUSA/README.md

 This Python program get the weather data using a API and moves the data to S3

-THis requires the followng package to be imported
+This requires the followng package to be imported, Please use the followng commands to install the packages.

-import requests
+pip install requests
-import json
-import boto3
+pip install boto3
-from datetime import datetime
+pip install datetime